Isometric tensor network optimization for extensive Hamiltonians is free of barren plateaus: Riemannian TNS gradients

-We focus on the extensive Hamiltonians \eqref{eq:H} with finite-range interactions $\hh_i$.
-Let $j$ denote the position of a unitary tensor $\hU_j$ in the TNS \Footnote{For an MPS, $j$ labels a lattice site and, for the hierarchical TNS, $j=(\tau,k)$ labels a layer $\tau$ and renormalized site $k$ in that layer.} and $\S_j$ the set of physical sites $i$ with $\hU_j$ in the causal cone; cf.\ Fig.~\ref{fig:isoTNS}.
+We focus on extensive Hamiltonians \eqref{eq:H} with finite-range interactions $\hh_i$.
+Let $\tau$ identify one unitary tensor $\hU_\tau$ in the TNS and $\S_\tau$ the set of physical sites $i$ with $\hU_\tau$ in the causal cone (cf.\ Fig.~\ref{fig:isoTNS}).
 The gradient \eqref{eq:gradRiemann} then takes the form

-Averaging over all unitaries of the TNS, the Haar variance of $\hg(\hU_j)$ reads
+Averaging over all unitaries of the TNS, the Haar variance of $\hg(\hU_\tau)$ reads